gracelang/language/languageSpec/spec.md

 compile time.
 Variables may be optionally given a type: this type is checked when the variable is initialised and assigned.
-An omitted type annotation is treated as the type `Unknown`.
+An omitted type annotation is treated as `Unknown`.

+Variable declarations inside an object constructor create [fields](#fields);
+others create temporary variables.

 **Examples**